 The night before you intend to serve:

 - Bring water to a boil in the kettle and pour into a measuring cup.
 Add the tea to the infuser and drop it into the water.
-Let steep 8-10 minutes
+Let steep 3 minutes then remove the infuser.

 - Toast the oats in a skillet over medium-high heat on the stovetop for 3-5 minutes while constantly stirring until lightly browned.
 Remove from heat and scoop the oats and half of the raspberries into a container with a lid.